lupyuen/lupyuen.github.io/src/ttn.md

 Let's __join our PineDio Stack__ device to The Things Network!

-Because we're using __Over-The-Air Activation__, we need to join the network every time we boot our device.
+Because we're doing __Over-The-Air Activation__, we need to join the network every time we boot our device.

-In The Things Network Console, browse to our Device and __copy these values__ (needed for the network activation)...
+In The Things Network, browse to our Device and __copy these values__ (needed for network activation)...

 1.  __JoinEUI__ (Join Extended Unique Identifier)